j1mc/jimcampbell_org/content/post/2018-10-12-even-more-posty.md

 +++
 type = "post"
-title = "LibrePlanet 2016 - Freedom Sympatico"
+title = "The Mostly Okay LibrePlanet 2018 - Freedom Sympatico" date = "2018-10-12T12:00:00-06:00"
-date = "2018-08-10T12:00:00-06:00"
-description = "A write-up from the LibrePlanet 2016 conference" categories = "Conference" tags = "libreplanet" slug = "2016-03-25-libreplanet-2016-freedom-sympatico"
+description = "A mostly good write-up from the LibrePlanet 2019 conference" categories = "Conference" tags = "libreplanet" slug = "2018-10-12-the-mostly-ok-libreplanet-2018-freedom-sympatico"
 +++

-Hello!!
+Greets!!
 I emerge from my blogging slumber as part of some post-hospital-merger / post-Affordable-Care-Act-administration free software activities.
 You see, I went to LibrePlanet this past weekend, and I was as happy as this guy to be there: